 In addition, the resident spends three assigned rotations of concentrated training in mammography during this year and the fourth year.
 These three rotations supplement the 50-60 hours of clinical mammography conferences all residents receive throughout the Program and allow the graduating resident to be MQSA certified.

 The residents obtain their training in cardiac radiology from several different sources.
 The residents receive 52 hours of lectures and conference on congenital and adult cardiac disease during the course of the program at the Medical Center.
 These conferences include cardiac anatomy, physiology and pathology including cardiac MRI.
 These 52 hours of conference are augmented by additional conferences, which include pediatric angiographic studies, given by the staff at St. Christopher’s Hospital for Children.
 Further, the residents see congenital cardiac lesions on their three-month rotation at St. Christopher’s where they are also exposed to cardiac MRI.
 Adult nuclear cardiology is enhanced by the presence of a cardiologist who, along with the radiologist, helps the resident with the clinical aspects of nuclear interpretation.

-Residents attend the four-week Radiologic-Pathology Course at the Armed Forces Institute of Pathology during this year, subsidized by the Department.
+Residents attend the four-week Radiologic-Pathology Course at the American Institute for Radiologic Pathology (AIRP) during this year, subsidized by the Department.

 Call will be adjusted in the third year to allow the resident ample opportunity to study for the Core Examination at the conclusion of this year.